Gestalt psychology: Origin and history

-The terms "structure" and "organization" were focal for the Gestalt psychologists.
-Stimuli were said to have a certain structure, to be organized in a certain way, and that it is to this structural organization, rather than to individual sensory elements, that the organism responds.
-When an animal is conditioned, it does not simply respond to the absolute properties of a stimulus, but to its properties relative to its surroundings.
-To use a favorite example of Köhler's, if conditioned to respond in a certain way to the lighter of two gray cards, the animal generalizes the relation between the two stimuli rather than the absolute properties of the conditioned stimulus: it will respond to the lighter of two cards in subsequent trials even if the darker card in the test trial is of the same intensity as the lighter one in the original training trials.

 In 1921, Koffka published a Gestalt-oriented text on developmental psychology, Growth of the Mind.
 With the help of American psychologist Robert Ogden, Koffka introduced the Gestalt point of view to an American audience in 1922 by way of a paper in Psychological Bulletin.
 It contains criticisms of then-current explanations of a number of problems of perception, and the alternatives offered by the Gestalt school.
 Koffka moved to the United States in 1924, eventually settling at Smith College in 1927.
 In 1935, Koffka published his Principles of Gestalt Psychology.
 This textbook laid out the Gestalt vision of the scientific enterprise as a whole.
 Science, he said, is not the simple accumulation of facts.
 What makes research scientific is the incorporation of facts into a theoretical structure.
 The goal of the Gestaltists was to integrate the facts of inanimate nature, life, and mind into a single scientific structure.
 This meant that science would have to accommodate not only what Koffka called the quantitative facts of physical science but the facts of two other "scientific categories": questions of order and questions of Sinn, a German word which has been variously translated as significance, value, and meaning.
 Without incorporating the meaning of experience and behavior, Koffka believed that science would doom itself to trivialities in its investigation of human beings.

 Having survived the Nazis up to the mid-1930s, all the core members of the Gestalt movement were forced out of Germany to the United States by 1935.
 Köhler published another book, Dynamics in Psychology, in 1940 but thereafter the Gestalt movement suffered a series of setbacks.
 Koffka died in 1941 and Wertheimer in 1943.
-Wertheimer's long-awaited book on mathematical problem-solving, Productive Thinking, was published posthumously in 1945, but Köhler was left to guide the movement without his two long-time colleagues.
+Wertheimer's long-awaited book on mathematical problem solving, Productive Thinking, was published posthumously in 1945, but Köhler was left to guide the movement without his two long-time colleagues.